 - Respective NHRI will be responsible to cover the round trip air ticket, health insurance and the entitled salary of the selected fellow during the entire fellowship programme.

 - OHCHR will financially support the selected fellow in the form of a monthly stipend during the fellowship programme.

 The applications are received on a continuous basis and 4 applicants will be selected for the term January-July and July-December for each year.
 Interested candidates should submit their applications, i. e.
-CV indicating the preferred term and the letter of recommendation from their respective NHRI, directly to: Biba Pesut, Programme assistant, (e-mail address: email@example.com).
+CV indicating the preferred term, letter of recommendation from their respective NHRI, and a copy of National passport, directly to: Biba Pesut, Programme assistant, (e-mail address: email@example.com).